 William Nylander had a goal and an assist to join Russsia’s Nikita Kucherov atop the scoring chart with 10 points from three goals and seven assists.

-With nine points from four games, the Swedes trail undefeated Russia and Switzerland in Group B by three points.
+After four games, the Swedes and the Czechs are both tied on nine points, trailing undefeated Russia and Switzerland by three points.

 More AP sports: https://apnews.com/apf-sports and https://twitter.com/AP_Sports